giddie/qt-cmake-template/README.md

 get started with a project, so that you don't need to worry about setting up the build system, installers, etc...

-I have put a lot of meticulous work into creating this template.
-This was not thrown together quickly; it is carefully thought through in every aspect, in keeping with my often-somewhat-pedantic nature.
+Suggestions for improvement are very welcome.
 The licence for the template itself is ISC.
 Essentially, do what you like with it.
 I hope you find it useful.

 * A basic example application is included.